HoHieuLuc/js-easy-exercises/super-easy.md

 - B: `"🥑"` and `"😎"`
 - C: `"😍"` and `"😎"`
 - D: `"😎"` and `"😎"`

+_Answer_and_Explain: B. works as expected.
+In functions, the this keyword refers to the the object that the function belongs to.
+We declared the setTimeout function on the global object, so within the setTimeout function, the this keyword refers to the global object.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>